pebblecode/pebblecode.github.io/_posts/2015-07-17-solving-the-right-problem.md

 ## The solutions interview
 Hopefully at this point, your hypothesis has either gone through several iterations or remained the same.
 This in turn will likely affect your solution.

-In the same way the customer interview was used to validate your problem; the solutions interview is for validating your solution.
+In the same way the customer interview was used to validate your problem, the solutions interview is for validating your solution.
 Points to look out for when talking about your solution:

 - Does it solve their problem?
 - How much is it work to them?